brianhouse/art_and_code/assignments/02_narrative_maze.md

 # Sketch #2: Narrative Maze

-Using an online [BASIC interpreter](https://www.calormen.com/jsbasic/), create an interactive story (such as Zork) where the reader/interactor moves from one "room" to another using keyboard commands.
+Using an online [BASIC interpreter](https://www.calormen.com/jsbasic/), create a text-based, branching narrative where the reader/interactor moves from one "room" to another by inputting text.
 For full credit, your program must demonstrate at least 8 different "rooms"; you may also want to have objects that can be carried between rooms and which have an effect on the narrative.
+While your work may be structurally similar to _Zork_, the content should reflect your own artistic concept.

 ### Example instructions

 Clear the screen:
 `HOME`

 Print to the screen:
-`PRINT "HELLO WORLD`
+`PRINT "HELLO WORLD"`

 Take input from the user:
 `INPUT A$`

+Include input in your output:
+`PRINT "HELLO " + A$`

 Conditional logic:
 `IF A$ = "NORTH" GOTO 20`